 Origination management services - Origination management services principally include products, services and solutions utilized in the origination, underwriting and purchase of primarily residential mortgages.
 Through the Mortgage Partnership of America, L.L.C. ("MPA") and our Altisource Origination Services business, which provides loan due diligence, fulfillment, contract underwriting and quality control services, we are focused largely on the residential mortgage market.
-MPA serves as the manager of Best Partners Mortgage Cooperative, Inc., doing business as the Lenders One® mortgage cooperative ("Lenders One"), Best Partners Mortgage Brokers Cooperative, Inc., doing business as the Wholesale One® mortgage cooperative ("Wholesale One") and Best Partners Residential Investor Cooperative, Inc., doing business as the Residential Investor OneTM cooperative ("Residential Investor One").
-Lenders One is a national end-to-end marketplace for mortgage bankers and other mortgage market participants that provides its members with opportunities to: (i) expand revenue, (ii) reduce loan underwriting costs, (iii) increase operational efficiency and (iv) receive education and training.
+MPA serves as the manager of Best Partners Mortgage Cooperative, Inc., doing business as the Lenders One® mortgage cooperative ("Lenders One") and Best Partners Mortgage Brokers Cooperative, Inc., doing business as the Wholesale One® mortgage cooperative ("Wholesale One").
+Lenders One is a national end-to-end marketplace for mortgage bankers and other mortgage market participants.
 Wholesale One assists mortgage brokers and other third party originators with tools to improve their businesses and obtain better access to the capital markets.
-Residential Investor One was formed to deliver savings and efficiencies to individual and institutional residential real estate investors.
-We provide other origination related services in the residential property valuation business and insurance services businesses.
+We provide other origination related services in the residential property valuation services business and insurance services businesses.
+In the second quarter of 2016, we introduced Vendorly $^{\text{TM}}$, a comprehensive vendor oversight service initially being sold to the mortgage banking community.